Multi-Party Negotiations (part 1)

 One of the challenges facing us in these thorny negotiations, is deciding how we will counter the differing strategies used by our counterparts.
 We may either deal with them on a one on one basis, or collectively as a group.
 We might be faced with hard bargaining issues while trying to find ways to develop creative solutions.

 Attitudes could range from being confrontational and positional.
 This will sculpt their approach in whether they have the desire, or become reluctant to offer or consider concessions.
-All of this combined will affect the overall and ongoing dynamics of the interactions between the negotiators, both individually and collectively.
+All of this combined will affect the overall and ongoing dynamics of the interactions between the skilled negotiators, both individually and collectively.

 There is also the challenge where a negotiator might face the coalition(s) of two or more negotiators.
 So now we must also deal with the added stress and pressures of coping with the coalitions attempt to dominate our position.
 Or, they may contrive to force their own resolution of issues between themselves or, by making side agreements during a break in talks.
 Sometimes, these coalitions can force the group into complying with a common perspective, while trampling on our own views about an issue or agreement.

 Multiparty negotiations add many levels of both challenges and complexities that are normally less prevalent in a two party negotiation.
 In part 1 of this 2 part article, we considered the types of challenges and problems we may encounter.
 Although these challenges can appear daunting, there are ways and means to address this myriad of problems.
 Part 2 will offer a variety of solutions to address these dilemmas.